Hakuto-R Mission 2: Rover

 The mission included a 5 kg rover called TENACIOUS, designed and manufactured in Luxembourg, which was planned to explore the area around the landing site after being lowered to the lunar surface from the lander.
 TENACIOUS is the first European-built lunar rover.
 It was developed with co-funding from the Luxembourg National Space Programme (managed by LSA, implemented by ESA).

 The rover was carrying Moonhouse, a Falu red miniature cottage artwork designed by Mikael Genberg.
+The Moonhouse homepage doesn't afterwords directly mention the crash, but concludes "It was never about going there.
+It was about being here", presenting the impact coordinates and concept images as evident success.

 Lander payloads

-In addition to the rover, the RESILIENCE lander carried payloads from Takasago Thermal Engineering Co., Euglena Co., National Central University, and Bandai Namco Research Institute, Inc. The lander also carried a memory disk developed by UNESCO, which contains 275 languages and cultural artifacts.
+In addition to the rover, the RESILIENCE lander carried payloads from Takasago Thermal Engineering Co., Euglena Co., National Central University, and Bandai Namco Research Institute, Inc. The lander also carried a memory disk co-developed by UNESCO and Barrelhand, which contained UNESCO Constitution's Preamble in 275 languages and other cultural artifacts.

 Communication

 The European Space Agency (ESA) supported the mission's operations by providing communication services using its ESTRACK network of antennas.
 The rover TENACIOUS was to be controlled from ispace Europe SA's control centre in Luxembourg.
 The commands were to be first sent to ESA's ESOC in Germany and then relayed through the ESTRACK antennas to the Moon.
 Communications were lost just before the projected landing, due to the lander crashing on the Moon.